nwaldispuehl/interval-music-compositor/en/download.markdown

 After the download you can unzip it by double clicking on it.
 You can then drag the program into a folder of your choice.

-### How to add MP3 support?
-Get an executable version of Lame and either install the package in your system or place the executable binary 'lame' in the same directory as the Interval Music Compositor lies.
-You can obtain such installable version i.e. here: [www.thalictrum.com](http://www.thalictrum.com/index.php?pageid=2) (LAME Audio Encoder).

 <a name="windows"></a>

 ## Microsoft Windows (Vista, 7, 8) version
 [Download Windows version on Github release page](https://github.com/nwaldispuehl/interval-music-compositor/releases/latest)

 This is just a simple executable in a ZIP file which can be unpacked and then placed in the folder of your choice and executed directly.

-### How to add MP3 support?
-Get an executable version of Lame and place the executable binary 'lame.exe' in the same directory as the Interval Music Compositor lies.
-You can obtain such version i.e. here: [www.rarewares.org](http://www.rarewares.org/mp3-lame-bundle.php) (Lame bundle).

 <a name="legacy"></a>